Governance and leadership

 Read about the careers of the current membership of the Board.

 The governance chart [152 KB] shows the structure of the Board.
-Three members are not elected, being given positions on the Board because of their roles.
-These are the Director General (a non-voting member), the Chair of the Examining Board and the Chair of the Heads Council.
+Two members are not elected, being given positions on the Board because of their roles.
+These are the Chair of the Examining Board and the Chair of the Heads Council.

 All other members are elected.